 Office Location & Contact

-Dr. Politano is the Assistant Chair of the Physics Department, a faculty advisor for physics majors and a former pre-major advisor for the College of Arts and Sciences.
+Dr. Politano has served as the Assistant Chair of the Physics Department, a faculty advisor for physics majors and a former pre-major advisor for the College of Arts and Sciences.

 Phys 3011 MWF 11:00 a.m. - 12:00 p.m.

 Phys 1003 MWF 1:00 - 2:00 p.m.